Kur1sutaru/oncogenic-pathways-and-MPS/README.md

 * GDSC <https://www.cancerrxgene.org/>
 * DrugBank <https://go.drugbank.com/>

+We use the gene2drug package available at <https://academic.oup.com/bioinformatics/article/34/9/1498/4721786> to compare our results with the available drugs-to-pathway in this tool.

 We select several oncogenic pathways, according to our work available at <https://link.springer.com/chapter/10.1007%2F978-3-030-65775-8_24>

 Cite this paper as: